Everything you need to know...

 Live projects

-All the courses in the Sheffield Business School include a final-year consultancy project.
-Students on the BA Esports Management degree course will be working with clients to host a live Esport event.
+Students on the BA Esports Management course will complete their degree with a live project, working with clients to host a live Esport event.

 Networking opportunities

-Through the event management HUB, students on the Esports degree are able to participate in the various networking events that we host throughout the year to support students in making industry contacts.
-For example, in 2023 students attended Insomnia Gaming Festival and ESI Networking.
+Sstudents on the Esports Management degree participate in various networking events to support students in making industry contacts.
+For example, students have attended Insomnia Gaming Festival, The National Video Gaming Museum and ESI (Esports Insider) Next Gen networking conference

 Entrepreneur opportunities

-Students are able to use our state-of-the-art Esports lab facilities and content creation suite to develop their own events and businesses, whilst accessing support from the university's dedicated enterprise team.
+Students are able to use our state-of-the-art Esports lab facilities including a green screen studio, broadcast gallery and content creation suite to develop their own events and business ideas, whilst accessing support from the university's dedicated enterprise team and I Lab.

 Future careers

-The Esports industry is going from strength to strength with viewership set to more than double from 2019’s data (Streamhachet, 2023) it's an exciting time to be entering the industry.
+The Esports industry is going from strength to strength with viewership numbers reaching 668 million hours in 2024 (Streamhachet, 2024) it's an exciting time to be entering the industry.

 - Esports Team Manager/Coach